whitebox-co/qa-engineer-tests/README.md

 ## Testing Expectations

 1. A Branch of this repository should be created against this repo's `main` branch.
+2. All tests should run using the existing package tooling for each test type.
+(Do not create new package scripts to run them)
+3. Spend no more than a few hours total on this exercise.

+### Cypress

-2. Create Cypress tests that test as much of the site as possible (Dashboard, Settings, Tables) Admin pages.
+1. Create Cypress tests that test as much of the site as possible (Dashboard, Settings, Tables) Admin pages.
-3. All Cypress tests should be organized and created using BDD (Behavior Driven Development) methodology.
+2. All Cypress tests should be organized and created using BDD (Behavior Driven Development) methodology.
-4. All tests should be in files that represent their UI route.
+3. All tests should be in files that represent their UI route.
-5. All Cypress tests should go under the testing/cypress/e2e folder.
+4. All Cypress tests should go under the testing/cypress/e2e folder.
-6. All Cypress tests should use either Arrange-Act-Assert Pattern or the BDD version Given-When-Then but should not use both.
+5. All Cypress tests should use either Arrange-Act-Assert Pattern or the BDD version Given-When-Then but should not use both.
-7. Where Cypress Tests are not possible, create manual tests and add them to a .md document stating why it is not possible or why it is not a good idea to test in an automated fashion.
+6. Where Cypress Tests are not possible, create manual tests and add them to a .md document stating why it is not possible or why it is not a good idea to test in an automated fashion.

 Extra Points for: